SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

    After it has been evaluated,
    execution returns to step 2.

-Variables defined within the *initialization* expression are valid only within the scope of the for statement itself.
+Variables defined within the *initialization* are valid only within the scope of the for statement itself.

 The value of the *condition* expression must be of type ``Bool``,